Documentation Index

 You’ve built an agent.
 You’ve made it good.
 The next step is to stop triggering it yourself.

-With tasks, your agent wakes up on its own, does the work, and delivers the result.
+With triggers, your agent wakes up on its own, does the work, and delivers the result.
 Here’s what that looks like:

 - Sales review prep, every Friday at 8 AM.
 Your sales agent pulls the latest pipeline data from Salesforce, summarizes the week’s activity, and emails you a report before the team meeting.